jackcrane/pingpal/v2/README.md

 - Start dev server: `npm run dev` (default port `2000`)
 - Required env: `REDIS_URL`, `JWT_SECRET` (no fallback).
 Optional: `PORT`, `CONFIG_PATH`.

+## Configuration

+- Set `CONFIG_URL` to point at a remote `pingpal.config.json` served over HTTP(S).
+The backend bootstraps from that URL, caches the payload in-memory, and refreshes it every minute (`CONFIG_REFRESH_INTERVAL_MS`, minimum 5000ms).
+- When `CONFIG_URL` is unset, configuration is loaded from disk (`config/pingpal.config.json` by default).
+Override with `CONFIG_PATH` if you want to mount a different file.
+- The HTTP API is exposed under `/api/*` (override via `API_PREFIX`) and the compiled status page is served from the same origin.
+For local development you can still run the frontend separately; set `VITE_API_BASE_URL` to an absolute URL if needed.

 ## File-based routes

 Routes live in `src/routes` and are discovered automatically.
 Examples: